-One of the surest signs of spring is that distinctive chirping sound you hear at the back of your ranch store.
+One of the surest signs of spring is that distinctive chirping sound you hear at the back of your local ranch store.
 Follow it and you’ll find…babies!
 Most likely surrounded by a group of adoring children, you’ll discover cages of baby bunnies, ducklings, and our favorite—chicks.

 If you’re ready to take the chick plunge, follow these easy steps to make raising chicks your new favorite springtime activity.